 |16.||Canon M||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the T7i has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M10 does not feature such a mic input.

-Both the M10 and the T7i have been discontinued, but can regularly be found used on eBay.
+Both the M10 and the T7i have been discontinued, but can regularly be found used on ebay.
 The M10 was replaced by the Canon M100, while the T7i was followed by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M10 Manual (free pdf) or the online Canon T7i Manual.
+Further information on the features and operation of the M10 and T7i can be found, respectively, in the Canon M10 Manual (free pdf) or the online Canon T7i Manual.